achapman77/bamazon/README.md

 # bamazon

 ## Description:
-Bamazon is a CLI storefront.
+Bamazon is a CLI storefront with three different CLI interfaces:
-The app has 3 CLI interfaces:

 * Customer Interface:
     * Takes orders, calculates total purchase, and deplete's stock from the store's inventory.
     * Before fulfilling purchase request it first checks to determine if enough stock available.